diasdmhub/Zabbix_Html_E-mail_Template/README.md

 # Zabbix HTML E-mail template

-This repository contains a set of customizable HTML templates for use with the Zabbix Email (HTML) media type.
+This repository contains a set of customizable HTML and Markdown templates for use with a Zabbix media type.

 <BR>

 ## Requirements

 - [Zabbix DB with UTF-8 encoding](https://www.zabbix.com/documentation/current/en/manual/appendix/install/db_scripts)
-- [Zabbix e-mail Media Type](https://www.zabbix.com/documentation/current/en/manual/config/notifications/media/email) cofigured with the `HTML message format`
+- [Zabbix Media Type](https://www.zabbix.com/documentation/current/en/manual/config/notifications/media) cofigured with the `HTML` or `Markdown` message format
-- Define a `{$ZABBIX.URL}` global macro for message links that point to the alerted event.
+- Define a `{$ZABBIX.URL}` **global macro** for message links that point to the alerted event.
   > _The URL should be either an IP address, a fully qualified domain name or localhost.
 See [MS Teams integration](https://www.zabbix.com/integrations/msteams) for examples._

 <BR>